Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

 Kentavious Caldwell-Pope Insights vs. the Heat

-- Caldwell-Pope's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- This season, Kentavious Caldwell-Pope has made 3.8 field goals per game, which adds up to 8.2% of his team's total makes.

+- He's connected on 1.8 threes per game, or 13.9% of his team's makes from beyond the arc this season.

-- The Heat are the second-best defensive squad in the NBA, allowing 109.8 points per contest.
+- The Heat allow 109.8 points per game, second-ranked in the NBA.

-- On the glass, the Heat are ranked sixth in the league, allowing 41.9 rebounds per game.
+- On the boards, the Heat have given up 41.9 rebounds per game, which puts them sixth in the NBA.

-- In terms of assists, the Heat are 14th in the NBA, allowing 25.6 per contest.
+- Giving up 25.6 assists per game, the Heat are the 14th-ranked team in the league.

 Kentavious Caldwell-Pope vs. the Heat